gioblu/Cape/README.md

   cape.encrypt(source, destination, 13);                 // Light stream cypher
   cape.encrypt(source, destination, 13, random(0, 255)); // Strong encryption
 ```
-In `destination` it is saved the encrypted version of the string, with an additional byte at the end, used to encrypt data, called initialization vector, so be sure to define your destination buffer, always 1 byte longer:
+In `destination` it is saved the encrypted version of the string, with an additional byte at the end, used to encrypt data, called initialization vector (be sure to define your destination buffer always 1 byte longer):
 ```cpp
   for(uint8_t i = 0; i < 14; i++)
     Serial.print(destination[i]);